tarwn/lessthandot-hugo/blogs/content/posts/2009-04-28-how-to-import-a-bunch-of-xml-files-from.md

 In that post he was using SQLCLR to import a bunch of files.
 Some of you might not be so familiar with .NET so I am providing a T-SQL way to do something similar

 You will need to create a directory testxml on the c drive and put a bunch of XML files in there.
-If you don&#8217;t have any XML files then save the following two as file1.xml and file2.xml
+If you don't have any XML files then save the following two as file1.xml and file2.xml

 file1.xml